During an Attack

 - If you notice strange activity, (e.g. inappropriate pop-up windows), limit the damage by immediately changing all of your internet account passwords.

 - Consider turning off the device.
 Take it to a professional to scan for potential viruses and fix.
+If you take your device to a store or local business, contact them in advance.
+Many companies have new guidelines to protect employees and individuals during the COVID-19 pandemic.

 - Let work, school or other system owners know.